The Old Testament (film)

-Il vecchio testamento, English title The Old Testament is a 1962 Italian/French widescreen international co-production epic shot in Yugoslavia that was based on the Maccabean revolt against the Syrians of 166 B.C.
+Il vecchio testamento, released in English as The Old Testament, and in Spanish, Los Macabeos (The Maccabees), is a 1962 Italian/French widescreen international co-production epic film shot in Yugoslavia.
+It is based on the Maccabean Revolt against the Seleucid Empire of Syrian of 167–141 BC.
 It was directed and co-written by Gianfranco Parolini and starred Brad Harris in one of their frequent collaborations.